Netherlands Radio Symphony Orchestra

 The Netherlands Radio Symphony Orchestra (NRSO) was a Dutch radio orchestra.
-It was founded in 1985 after a merger of the Promenade Orchestra and the Radio Orchestra (Omroep Orkest).
+It was founded in 1985 after a merger of the Radio Orchestra (Omroep Orkest), the Promenade Orchestra (Promenade Orkest) and the Radio Chamber Orchestra (Radio Kamerorkest).
+In 2005, the NRSO was disbanded, and its functions were absorbed into the Netherlands Radio Philharmonic and the Netherlands Radio Chamber Philharmonic.
+The NRSO's last concert took place on 7 July 2005.

+Productions

 The orchestra participated in various operatic productions and in special musical projects as well as international competitions.
 It served as the regular accompanying orchestra of the Kiril Kondrashin Conductors' Masterclasses, the Oscar Back Concours, and the International Vocalists' Competition.
 The orchestra appeared at the Holland Festival, the Gaudeamus Week, and in several educational projects.